-Individual School Counseling and Guidance Advisory Committee: In addition to the Fort Payne City Schools counseling and guidance advisory committee, Fort Payne High School will establish a counseling and guidance advisory committee to advise and assist with the development and implementation of the comprehensive counseling and guidance program as reflected in the Fort Payne City Schools advisory committee guidelines.
+Individual School Counseling and Guidance Advisory Committee: In addition to the Fort Payne City Schools counseling and guidance advisory committee.
+Wills Valley will establish a counseling and guidance advisory committee to advise and assist with the development and implementation of the comprehensive counseling and guidance plan as reflected in the Fort Payne City Schools advisory committee guidelines.
 The committee helps identify student needs and provides program support.
 The individual school counseling and guidance committee assists with the development and implementation of the comprehensive counseling and guidance program.
-Committee members represent all interested parties of the comprehensive counseling and guidance program.: student, parents/guardians, teachers, administrators, and community resource persons.
+Committee members represent all interested parties of the comprehensive counseling and guidance program: students, parents/guardians, teachers, administrators, and community resource persons.
 It is recommended that the committee meet at least twice a year.

-Counseling and Guidance Department Organization: At the beginning of the school year, counselors meet with Fort Payne High School's principal regarding the counseling and guidance program.
-The Fort Payne City School System has a counseling coordinator to work with principals and counselors to ensure that program planning, design, implementation, and evaluation take place in a timely, effective, and equitable manner.
+Counseling and Guidance Department Organization: At the beginning of the school year, counselors meet with principals regarding the counseling and guidance program.
+If there are two or more counselors in the school, specific/equitable duties and student caseloads should be assigned.
+Each LEA should have a counseling coordinator to work with principals and counselors to ensure that program planning, design, implementation, and evaluation take place in a timely, effective, and equitable manner.

-Fort Payne High School will provide counseling and guidance services from certified school counselors in Grades 9-12 at a ratio designated for the type of school by the Southern Association of Colleges and Schools.
+Wills Valley Elementary School will provide counseling and guidance services from a certified school counselor in Grades Pre-K-12 at a ratio designated for the type of school by the Southern Association of Colleges and Schools.
 Adequate support personnel should be available to counselors to ensure effective program delivery.

 Principals' Role: Administrative support is critical to full implementation of the comprehensive counseling and guidance program.
-The principal, as chief administrator of Fort Payne High School, will ultimately be responsible for the success of all instructional programs, including the school counseling and guidance program.
-The principals will understand the role of school counselors and provide the necessary support for counselors to fulfill that role.
+Principals, as chief administrators in schools, are ultimately responsible for the success of all instructional programs, including the school counseling and guidance program.
+Principals understand the role of school counselors and provide the necessary support for counselors to fulfill that role.
 Such support includes the provision of adequate facilities, materials, and clerical staff to allow counselors to use their specialized training in an effective manner.
-The principal will provide input into program development and encourage and support participation of all school personnel in the implementation of the counseling and guidance program.
+Principals provide input into program development and encourage and support participation of all school personnel in the implementation of the counseling and guidance program.

-Counselors' Role: Counselors assume the leadership role for managing and implementing the comprehensive counseling and guidance program at Fort Payne High School.
+Counselors' Role: Counselors assume the leadership role for managing and implementing the comprehensive counseling and guidance program in their school.
 Counselors are responsible for the systematic delivery and evaluation of structured developmental counseling and guidance services to all students.
 Counselors work directly with students, individually and in small groups, to deal with unique or problem-centered concerns that require more privacy or attention than can be accommodated in structured guidance activities.
 Counselors serve students indirectly by acting as consultants to administrators, teachers, parents, and others to help them understand and respond to the developmental, emotional, and social needs of students.
 Counselors coordinate various activities within the school that are related to student welfare.
 Appropriate referrals, placements, and follow-ups are activities that are particularly pertinent to counseling.